Detecting high-dimensional entanglement by randomized product projections

-A typical way to determine the $\mathrm{SN}$ of a state $\vr$ is to estimate the fidelity $F(\vr)=\tr(\vr|\phi_d^{+}\rangle\langle\phi_d^{+}|)$ between $\vr$ and a maximally entangled state $|\phi_d^{+}\rangle=\sum_{j=1}^{d}|jj\rangle/\sqrt{d}$.
+A typical way to determine the $\mathrm{SN}$ of a state $\vr$ is to estimate the fidelity $F(\vr)=\tr(\vr|\phi_d^{+}\rangle\langle\phi_d^{+}|)$ between $\vr$ and a maximally entangled state $|\phi_d^{+}\rangle=\sum_{j=0}^{d-1}|jj\rangle/\sqrt{d}$.
 For any $\vr$ with $\mathrm{SN}(\vr)=\mu$, $F(\vr)\leq\mu/d$~\cite{terhal2000schmidt}.
 This inequality can be transformed into an $\mathrm{SN}=\mu+1$ witness, $\mathcal{W}_\mu=\mu\eins_d^{\otimes2}/d-|\phi_d^{+}\rangle\langle\phi_d^{+}|$~\cite{terhal2000schmidt,sanpera2001schmidt,guhne2021geometry,wyderka2023construction} such that $\tr(\vr\mathcal{W}_\mu)\geq0$ for all $\vr$ with $\mathrm{SN}(\vr)\leq\mu$, where $\eins_d$ denotes the identity.
 Thus, if $\tr(\vr\mathcal{W}_\mu)<0$, $\vr$ has at least $\mathrm{SN}(\vr)=\mu+1$.

-\textit{Schmidt number criterion via local randomized projections.}---Consider a two-qudit state $\vr$ shared by Alice and Bob.
-To detect the $\mathrm{SN}$ of $\vr$, we measure $\vr$ with local randomized projections.
+\textit{Schmidt number criterion via randomized product projections}---Consider a two-qudit state $\vr$ shared by Alice and Bob.
+To detect the $\mathrm{SN}$ of $\vr$, we measure $\vr$ with randomized product projections~\cite{van2022hardware,imai2024collective}.
 The measurement process includes two stages.
-The first stage allows Alice and Bob to perform measurements with any local observables $\mathcal{M}\otimes\mathcal{M}$ after applying the same random unitary $U\otimes U$ on the state $\vr$.
-The expectation values for a fixed unitary $U$ is, $E_U(\vr)=\tr[\vr(U\otimes U)(\mathcal{M}\otimes\mathcal{M})(U^{\dag}\otimes U^{\dag})]$.
-This randomized measurement strategy has been used to analyze multiparticle entanglement~\cite{imai2024collective} and classify topological order~\cite{van2022hardware}.
-When Alice and Bob are on the same platform, the joint operation $U \otimes U$ can be implemented by passing both parties through a single $U$ setup at different times, thereby reducing the operational costs while simultaneously mitigating imperfections of the unitary.
+The first stage allows Alice and Bob to perform measurements with any product observables $\mathcal{M}^{\otimes2}$ after applying the same random unitary $U^{\otimes2}$ on the state $\vr$.
+The expectation values for a fixed unitary $U$ is, $E_U(\vr)=\tr[U^{\otimes2}\vr U^{\dag\otimes2}\mathcal{M}^{\otimes2}]$.
+This randomized measurement strategy has been used to classify topological order~\cite{van2022hardware} and analyze multipartite entanglement~\cite{imai2024collective}.
+When Alice and Bob are on the same platform, the local operation $U^{\otimes2}$ can be implemented by passing both parties through a single $U$ setup at different times, thereby reducing the operational costs while simultaneously mitigating imperfections of the unitary.